-As part of his review of the best solo tents for 2022, Chris Townsend tests the Nemo Hornet
+As part of his review of the best one-person tents, Chris Townsend tests the Nemo Hornet.

 Nemo were unable to supply the solo Hornet for test so sent the 2 person one, which is still very light.
-The Nemo Hornet 1P weighs some 200 grams less and costs £350.
+The Nemo Hornet one-person tent weighs some 200 grams less and costs £350.
 The design and materials are the same except that it only has one porch.

 The Nemo Hornet is another tent with a long pole that splits into an arch at the front.
 There are short struts at the rear to give more volume.
 The Hornet 2P is long with excellent headroom and would be good for someone tall.
 The Hornet 1P is a little smaller at 222 x 108/79cm with a high point of 98cm.
 Both models have large plastic clips called Flybars on the top of the inner that create more room.
 Like similar tents the Hornet pitches inner first and can be erected quickly, essential in the rain.